Back to blog

 The exit that never happened

-A top-3 European insurer moved 240 Oracle Forms screens onto a leading low-code platform in 2019.
-The migration closed in 14 months and was reported as a success.
-In 2024, the same insurer tried to leave the platform after the vendor announced a 34% license increase.
-The exit quote from three integrators ranged from $11M to $17M, with a minimum 20-month timeline.
-The CIO approved the price hike instead.
+“We got out of Oracle and into a cage we couldn’t see.”
+A CIO at a top-3 European insurer told us that in 2024, five years after moving 240 Oracle Forms screens onto a leading low-code platform.
+The original migration closed in 14 months and was logged as a success.
+Then the vendor announced a 34% license increase, the exit quote from three integrators landed between $11M and $17M with a 20-month timeline, and the CIO approved the price hike instead.

 What lock-in actually is